 Once upon a time you could buy special crumpet rings, but egg cooking rings will do equally well provided you grease them really thoroughly.

-This recipe is taken from Delia Smith’s Complete Cookery Course.
+This recipe is from Delia's Complete Cookery Course.
 Makes 12

 Heat the milk and 2 fl oz (55 ml) water together in a small saucepan till they are 'hand hot'.

 Then pour into a jug, stir in the sugar and dried yeast and leave it in a warm place for 10-15 minutes till there is a good frothy head on it.
 Meanwhile, sift the flour and salt into a mixing bowl, make a well in the centre then, when the yeast mixture is frothy, pour it all in.
 Next use a wooden spoon to work the flour into the liquid gradually and beat well at the end to make a perfectly smooth batter.
 Cover the basin with a tea-towel and leave to stand in a warm place for about 45 minutes - by which time, the batter will have become light and frothy.

 Then to cook the crumpets: grease the insides of the egg rings well, and grease the frying pan as well before placing it over a medium heat.
 Arrange the rings in the frying pan and, when the pan is hot, spoon 1 tablespoon of the crumpet batter into each ring.
 Let them cook for 4 or 5 minutes: first tiny bubbles will appear on the surface and then, suddenly, they will burst, leaving the traditional holes.